Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Methodology: TrojanRobot

 where $x_{c_i}$ is the clean image-text pair, $x_{t_i} \in \mathcal{T}$ represents the text data, $x_{m_i} \in \mathbb{R}^{C\times H \times W}$ is the image data, and $y_{c_i} \in \mathcal{T}$ denotes the text label.
 A backdoor attack typically involves constructing a backdoor training set $\mathcal{D}_p$ derived from $\mathcal{D}_{train}$, which consists of a poisoned dataset $\mathcal{D}_m$ of modified training samples and a clean dataset $\mathcal{D}_c$, formally expressed as:

 where $y_t$ denotes the attacker-specified label.
-Since common objects in the physical world can serve as environmental triggers for achieving stealthy RBA, while text-based triggers are more susceptible to filtering by text backdoor detection schemes~\cite{qi2021onion,wang2024data,yang2021rethinking}, we leverage the visual perception module’s image data $x_m$ as the carrier for the trigger, facilitating a stealthy backdoor activation function $\mathcal{A}$.
+Since common objects in the physical world can serve as environmental triggers for achieving stealthy RBA, while text-based triggers are more susceptible to filtering by text backdoor detection schemes~\cite{qi2021onion,wang2024data,yang2021rethinking}, we leverage the visual perception module’s image $x_m$ as the carrier for the trigger, facilitating a stealthy backdoor activation $\mathcal{A}$.
+In the physical world, we use the semantics of natural objects as the trigger.
+This design is more practical for real-world deployment and directly supports the optimization objectives in \cref{eq:BA_benign,eq:BA_poison}.
+The training procedure for $\Omega$ is organized as follows:

-In the physical world, backdoor embedding approaches commonly involve \textit{generation-based editing}~\cite{zhang2024detector,ni2024physical}, \textit{manual collection of trigger-containing samples}~\cite{wenger2021backdoor,xue2022ptb}, and \textit{naturally occurring backdoors}~\cite{wenger2022finding}.
-Nevertheless, due to the unstable image qualities of generative editing~\cite{avrahami2022blended} and the high dependency on object correlations for natural backdoors~\cite{wenger2022finding}, we adopt the manual data collection strategy for achieving~\cref{eq:BA_benign,eq:BA_poison} to ensure our attack's physical-world applicability and effectiveness.
-To be specific, our implementation of training $\Omega$ is organized as follows:

-\circleone{1} \textbf{Backdoor data fabrication.} We gather a random collection of benign images $\{x_{m_i}\}_{i=1}^q$ using a mobile phone camera within the robotic physical environment $\varphi$.
+\textbf{(i) Backdoor data fabrication.} We gather a random collection of benign images $\{x_{m_i}\}_{i=1}^q$ using a mobile phone camera within the physical environment $\varphi$.
 For text data, we pair each image with a textual object list $x_{t_i}$, maintaining the same format as that of $\mathcal{V}_o$.
 To enhance sample diversity, we provide $N_t$ distinct text samples and randomly divide the benign image set into $N_t$ subsets of equal size.
 Each subset is paired with a corresponding text sample $x_t$, combining with the image $x_m$ to form clean image-text pairs $x_c = (x_t, x_m)$.
 The benign label $y_c$ is set equal to $x_t$ to ensure $\Omega$ does not influence $\Theta$ under clean conditions (\ie, \textit{neutral relationship}).
 Therefore, the benign dataset $\mathcal{D}_c$ is obtained as: